chinamike65/hugo-tuolesi/content/book3/book3en.md

 This is the case with the fields of blessing in "The Way of Peace and Happiness".
 When we cultivate the order of the path, it is the most extraordinary to be able to visualize in this way.

 If it is difficult to visualize in this way, you can sit on the lotus throne and visualize Tsongkhapa who is indistinguishable from your own root guru.
 Tsongkhapa is surrounded by four deities, and then visualize the innumerable Buddhas and Bodhisattvas merging into the sect.
-Master Kaba.
+Master Tsongkhapa.

 If it is difficult to visualize in this way, visualize on the lotus throne that your root guru and the Buddhas and Tathagatas are indistinguishable.

-Visualizing the grain field should be at a moderate height.
+Visualizing the merit field should be at a moderate height.
 Too high or too low will cause the risk of falling off and drowsiness.
 Therefore, the most suitable position is right between our eyebrows.

 The distance from us, according to the "On the Path to Enlightenment", is one arrow away, that is, a distance of tens of meters, less than 100 meters.

 2) After contemplating the Refuge Field, practice the Four Refugees in the face of the Refuge Field, and recite the Refuge in the Dharma Book.

-3) After devotional practice of taking refuge, it is necessary to cultivate devotional mind.
+3) After devotional practice of taking refuge, it is necessary to cultivate the devotional mind.

 In order to save sentient beings, we need to generate bodhicitta and the four immeasurable minds, and recite the text on sending hearts in the Dharma book.

 142

-Teachers' Grain Fields Upper Teachers' Grain Fields
+Teachers' Grain Fields

+Upper Teachers' Grain Fields

-The seven branches of offerings, after offering the mandra to visualize the blessing field, the seven branches of offerings are to be made.
+The seven branches of offerings, after offering the mandala to visualize the blessing field, the seven branches of offerings are to be made.
-The seven branches of the seven-factor offering are bowing, offering, repenting, rejoicing, turning the wheel of law, asking the Buddha to live in the world, and devotion.
+The seven branches of the seven-factor offering are bowing, offering, repentance, rejoicing, turning the wheel of the dharma, asking the Buddha to stay in the world, and devotion.
 These seven parts are called the seven-factor offering.

 The seven branches of offerings are from the "Huayan Sutra • Samantabhadra Bodhisattva's Vows".
 The long part of the Samantabhadra's Vows is very detailed about the Ten Great Vows of Samantabhadra.
 You can look at them, including the Seven offerings.